wp-plugins/nextgen-facebook/readme.txt

 **Semi-Automated Install** (*Free* and *Pro* versions)

-Note that if you already have NGFB Open Graph installed, you will have to remove it first, before you can re-install it using this method.
+Note that if you already have NGFB Open Graph+ installed, you will have to remove it first, before you can re-install it using this method.

 1. Download the plugin archive file (either [the Pro version](http://surniaulula.com/extend/plugins/nextgen-facebook/) or [from WordPress.org](http://wordpress.org/plugins/nextgen-facebook/developers/))
 1. Go to the wp-admin/ section of your website